TejasQ/add-gitignore/README.md

 You'll want to make sure you have [NodeJS](https://nodejs.org/en/) installed on your computer.
 Then, setup is as simple as:

+* `npx add-gitignore`

+If you've got an older version of node that doesn't yet have [`npx`](https://www.npmjs.com/package/npx), here's a more traditional setup:

 * `npm i -g add-gitignore`
 * `add-gitignore macOS Emacs node # or whatever you need`